top of page

 Why This Matters for Australia

 Like we usually do, Australia played nice at the COP.
 But not as a leader - rather, as a major fossil fuel exporter.
 We quietly let the Saudis do their work.
 The Albanese Government talks the talk on climate action, but in reality Australia is still deeply addicted to coal and gas.
-The continued approvals of new coal mines and gas projects by Environment Minister Plibersek stand in stark contrast to any rhetoric on emissions reduction.
+Continued approvals of new coal mines and gas projects by Environment Minister Plibersek stand in stark contrast to rhetoric on emissions reductions.

 Looking ahead, Australia is vying to host COP31 in 2026, in partnership with Pacific Island nations.
 It’s an appealing bid in some ways: Australia argues it’s time for a change, given that four of the last five COPs have been held in the Middle East or Central Asia, and 23 of the 29 conferences to date have been hosted in the northern hemisphere.